 The qualified basis and the amount of credit are based upon the amount of low-income housing within the building.
-An on-site manager's unit is considered common space and should not be included in the applicable fraction unless the manager can qualify under the parameters of low income.
+An on-site employee unit is considered common space and should not be included in the applicable fraction unless the employee can qualify under the parameters of low income.